 My research focuses on the processes operating at the Earth's surface and the landforms that result.
-Although I am interested in the entire spectrum of earth-surface processes, his most recent work focuses on the roles of rivers and glaciers in modifying large scale landscapes, and on the evolution of hillslopes that acknowledges the roles of climate and of rock type.
+Although I am interested in the entire spectrum of earth-surface processes, my most recent work focuses on the roles of glaciers in modifying large scale landscapes, and on the evolution of hillslopes that acknowledges the roles of climate and of rock type.

 In most cases, the research projects involve both field (mapping and instrumentation) and computer modeling exercises.
 The present power of computing, the sophistication and miniaturization of modern field instrumentation, the increase in the availability of digital topography and of detailed paleoclimate records makes such efforts more likely to succeed now than in any time in the past.
 In addition, I use cosmogenic radionuclides to document the rates of landscape evolution over long time scales.

-Anderson treats the transport of sand and dust by wind as a physics problem involving both fluid and granular mechanics.
-His past work in eolian transport systems entails field experiments and modeling of the evolution of mixed grainsize ripples in both cross-section and plan view, and laboratory experiments on the dynamics of sand avalanches characteristic of the lee sides of dunes.
+I treat the transport of sand and dust by wind as a physics problem involving both fluid and granular mechanics.
+My past work in eolian transport systems entails field experiments and modeling of the evolution of mixed grainsize ripples in both cross-section and plan view, and laboratory experiments on the dynamics of sand avalanches characteristic of the lee sides of dunes.
 At present research of graduate student Kelly Kochanski includes the transport of snow and the bedforms that are unique to snow given its cohesive character.

 A number of graduate students have been involved over the years in projects related in one or another way to the Santa Cruz coastline and adjacent mountains.
 The most recent work has focused on the coastal terraces, their timing (see below), and their formation in the face of both uplift of the landmass and attack by waves.
 Simple modeling in 1-D shows the expected evolution of a benched morphology, but this has been done with little knowledge of detailed effects of the wave forcing.
 In order to place more quantitative constraints on the relationship of the coastal erosion to the wave climate, former graduate student Pete Adams deployed a seismometer at the Long marine Lab in order to document the amount of energy that actually reaches the cliff.
 The shaking of the cliff is strongly related to the far-field wave heights and the tidal position, as one would expect.
 In addition, the orientation of the swell plays a role in that it determines the length of shelf across which the waves dissipate their energy prior to arrival at the coast.
 We hope to push this effort into the Arctic where rates of coastal erosion are many tens of meters per year.